rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 - Named function arguments would be a very welcome change for many high-level interfaces
 - Anonymous structs would be useful outside of replacing builders

-Generally though, we feel like this another core problem that needs to be solved for Rust to see more traction in higher-level programming paradigms.
+Generally though, we feel like this is another core problem that needs to be solved for Rust to see more traction in higher-level programming paradigms.

 #### Procedural macro expansion caching or speedup